rhwy/Demos-Angular-SignalR/README.md

 Notes:
 * there is more to come!
 * angulair directive will be available as a separate library with a lot more features

+* you can navigate through code history with the git tags:
+   * type `git checkout TagName` to access the code of a step
+   * from `step1` to `step12-final`
+   * not all the steps are fully functionnal!